KubaBoi/sas-analysis/sas.md

 `SAS Services` could use any protocol to communicate [APM](sag.md#apm-access-proxy-module) but [SAG](sag.md) (client communication) will be only accessible via `HTTPS`.
 Different protocols will have different drivers coded inside [SAG](sag.md).

 > It means that client needs to use `HTTPS`, it could be just `POST` with some data inside its body and [APM](sag.md#apm-access-proxy-module) would choose the driver for selected service.

+> Hardcoded drivers applies for first versions.
+In future versions there should be plugins as drivers for easier driver development. (or maybe not :) maybe it will stay hardcoded because it would be unnecesary)

 In case `SAS Service` wants to communicate via `HTTP`, then [APM](sag.md#apm-access-proxy-module) sends `HTTP` request with same path, except service's prefix would be cut off.